ChatGPT AI: Guess a Historical Figure (Difficulty: 3)

 - Change the name of ChatGPT from “Einstein” to “AI” or some other name you like.

-Step 4 - Write the Prompt: Describe the Scenario
+Step 3 - First Part of the Prompt: Describe the Scenario

 For our game, we can describe it like this:

 Feel free to adjust the student’s grade level or the role of the chatbot.
-You need to type or copy the description into the comment box.
+You need to type or copy the description into the request box of the system request block.
+Note that when the request is long, it will automatically be folded into multiple lines.

-Step 5 - Write the Prompt: Describe the Game Rules
+Step 4 - Second part of the Prompt: Describe the Game Rules

-Step 6 - Write the Prompt: Describe What to Do Next
+Step 5 - Part 3 of the Prompt: What to Do Next

 Now our chatbot is ready, we still need to explain to the user how to play the game.
-We can tell the user to start asking questions with a chat message like this:
+We will apply a small trick here: we can tell the user to start asking questions with a new chat message like the one below, as if the historical figure is talking to the user directly:

 Next, we should test if the chatbot can guide the user properly: